RookiePaw/website/docs/index.md

 :::

 ::: slot tagline
-A website for the Samsung discord community
+A website for the Samsung Discord community
 :::

 ::: slot footer